kishore-narla/bookboon-devops-interview/README.md

 # Task 2 (cerebro-test.yaml)

 Fix problems occurring in this file.
-It needs to on the end spin up a running pod.
+In the result we want to have a running pod.

 # Task 3 (cerebro-test.yaml)

 After fixing this yaml deployment, create an svc file working with this deployment.
-It needs to get access to Cerebro GUI after running a "kubectl port-forward svc" command.
+It needs to give access to Cerebro GUI after running a "kubectl port-forward svc" command.

 # Task 4

-Write a simple dockerfile.
+Write a simple Dokerfile.
 It needs to be running all the time after creation and prompt "Bookboon test" in logs.

 # Task 5